 National Hunt Racing (Jumps Racing)

-National Hunt racing (jumps racing), is racing that takes place over hurdles or fences.
+National Hunt racing (jumps racing) is racing that takes place over hurdles or fences.

-It is a hugely popular form of horse racing particularly in the UK & Ireland, although it is enjoyed worldwide.
-It is sometimes affectionately called The Sport of Farmers.
+It is a hugely popular form of horse racing, particularly in the UK & Ireland, although it is enjoyed worldwide.
+It is sometimes affectionately referred to as “The Sport of Farmers.”

 It is also known as “steeplechasing”, this is because in days past horses and jockeys used to race between one church parish to the next – essentially from one church steeple to another; hence the name steeple-chase was created!